Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Introduction

-Due to the inherent complexity of TSN and the high level of domain expertise required for deployment, there is a need for alternative approaches that can streamline end-to-end process.
+Due to the inherent complexity of TSN and the high level of domain expertise required for deployment, there is a need for alternative approaches that can streamline the end-to-end process.
 Considering the huge capabilities of LLMs, our goal is to explore their potential for automating key stages of real-world TSN deployment.
-In this article, we use the term \textbf{TSN orchestration} to refer to the end-to-end pipeline required to configure, validate, and deploy a TSN network (step A to J of Fig.~\ref{fig:fig1}).
+In this paper, we use the term \textbf{TSN orchestration} to refer to the end-to-end pipeline required to configure, validate, and deploy a TSN network (step A to J of Fig.~\ref{fig:fig1}).
 An LLM may participate in some or all of these steps (shown in Fig.~\ref{fig:fig1}), depending on the level of automation desired.
 The ability of LLM models to process natural language instructions, model configurations, and iteratively refine solutions makes them attractive for handling multi-stage orchestration pipelines.
 However, no prior work has investigated their use in TSN-specific orchestration.
-This gap motivates our work.
+This gap motivates our work to perform the initial evaluation of LLMs with TSN tasks.
+Our main contributions are: